Face Lift Des Moines

 - Have loss of cheek, jaw line and neck contour

 Though most of Dr. Robbins face lift patients are between the ages of 40 and 70, there are no precise age restrictions.
 As a general rule, your overall health is more important than your actual age.
 The best candidates for a face lift are healthy, do not smoke, and possess clear goals and expectations.
-Dr. Robbins provides complimentary cosmetic consultations which gives you an opportunity to have your questions answered and feel comfortable with Dr. Robbins to discuss your personal goals.
+Dr. Robbins provides cosmetic consultations which gives you an opportunity to have your questions answered and feel comfortable with Dr. Robbins to discuss your personal goals.

 What are the different types of face lift?